Synthetic Data Generation with Lorenzetti for Time Series Anomaly Detection in High-Energy Physics Calorimeters: Results

 \section{Results}

-The chosen TSAD models were tested on several datasets featuring artificial defects under different pileup scenarios, and their anomaly detection ability was assessed using the MCC score~\cite{chicco_advantages_2020}.
+The chosen TSAD models were tested on several datasets featuring artificial defects under different pileup scenarios, and their anomaly detection ability was assessed using the Matthew's Correlation Coefficient (MCC) score~\cite{chicco_advantages_2020}.
 For each pileup level (i.e. $\langle\mu\rangle=0,40$), training was performed on data subjected to the same pileup conditions.

 As expected, the anomalies associated with inactive modules are rather easy to identify for the TSAD models, since they affect large phase space regions.
 All deep learning models seem to learn and correctly detect part of the anomalies (MCC scores range between $0.5 - 0.77$ depending on the model), while the baseline fails at doing so (MCC score of $0.006$).